CHRIS HUITT

 British Airways Mobile App

-Redesigning a flagship airline's mobile app to inspire travel,
+Redesigning a flagship airline's mobile app to inspire travel, streamline booking, and bring trip management back where it belongs - inside the app.

 Timeline